it’s always been for someone else’s father that i celebrated -

 having been recently laid off,

-and his wife newly pregnant (#3)
+and then the car wreck, his wife newly pregnant (#3)

-all this had happened in a matter of weeks,
+all this had happened in a matter of weeks -

 so when he asked if i’d like to visit the landlady